 Photos and Artifacts

-A yellow Star of David badge bearing the German word 'Jude' (Jew).
-In September 1941, the Nazi regime, at Goebbels's urgent request, ordered Germany's Jews over the age of 6 to sew on their clothing a yellow Star of David with the word Jude (Jew) in bold, Hebrew-like letters.
-The following year, the measure was introduced in France, Belgium, the Netherlands, Slovakia, and other lands under German control.
-Date: Circa 1941 - 1945.
-Photo Credit: United States Holocaust Memorial Museum, courtesy of Charles and Hana Bruml
+A yellow Star of David badge bearing the German word “Jude” (Jew), ca. 1941-45.
+In September 1941, the Nazi regime ordered Germany’s Jews over the age of 6 to sew such badges on their clothing; the following year, the measure was introduced in France, Belgium, the Netherlands, Slovakia, and other lands under German control.
+Credit: United States Holocaust Memorial Museum, courtesy of Charles and Hana Bruml.

 Renee Hartman was born in 1933 in Bratislava (Pressburg in German, Poszonyi in Hungarian).
 She had a younger sister, Herta, born in 1935.
 Their parents, like Herta, were deaf.
 Their father was a jeweler.